KnudsenMorten/AzLogDcrIngestPS/README.md

 ### How can I get access to the help, parameters, syntax, examples - using get-help ?

-Get help with a specific cmdlet - get-help <cmdlet>Add-CollectionTimeToAllEntriesInArray -full
+Get help with a specific cmdlet with the command **get-help <cmdlet>Add-CollectionTimeToAllEntriesInArray -full**

 ```
 PS> get-help Add-CollectionTimeToAllEntriesInArray -full